Financial planning tools and services to put you on the path to the future you want

-Some experts say that you should plan on spending 85% of your pre retirement budget.
+Some experts say that you should plan on spending 85% of your pre-retirement budget.
 Others suggest that your expenses will increase when you first retire, then slowly decrease until you start spending a lot of money on healthcare near the end of your life.

 It may seem crazy that a full 45% of people are retiring without knowing whether they have enough money or not.
-However, while most people think that having a treasure trove of savings is the key to a secure retirement, many retirees are quite successful by just making it work with what they have.
+However, while most people think that having a treasure trove of savings is the key to a secure retirement, some retirees are quite successful by just making it work with what they have.

 Retirement jobs are increasingly popular.
 And, there are so many benefits to working in retirement — income, social connections, intellectual stimulation, sense of belonging and purpose, and more.